 Even if the car has four seats.

-Getting to them — and out of them — is a chore, even if you’re young and nimble.
+Getting to them — and out of them — can be a chore, even if you’re young and nimble.

-Hyundai decided to split the difference by adding a third door to create the Veloster — which looks like a coupe from the driver’s side (just the one door) but has the additional door on the other side.
+Hyundai decided to split the difference by adding a third door to create the Veloster — which looks like a coupe from the driver’s side (just the one door) but has two doors on the other side.

-This concept has been tried before by Saturn (RIP) and some others (Mazda RX8, also RIP) but they never went whole hog with a proper full-sized rear door.
+This concept isn’t original.
+Saturn (RIP) gave it a go and also Mazda (RX8, also RIP) but neither of them went whole hog with a proper full-sized rear door.

 Only the Veloster has that.

 The Veloster is a compact, three-door (and four seat) sporty hatchback.

 It is similar in size and general layout to cars like the Mini Cooper hatchback and the VW Beetle but offers much better access to the back seats — on one side, anyhow.